JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.md

 Plugin working with a basic Bootstrap 4 Flex grid.
 Only enqueued, if style with 'bootstrap' or 'bootstrap-4' slug not already enqueued.

 * Working with any Themes and any post types
+* Multiple styles as "normal", same height, masonry or carousel (slider).
 * Single or multiple filter based on taxonomies and terms.
 Multi selectable.
 * Search in pre-selected taxonomies and terms
-* Wordking via shortcode, can be used multiple times on a posts or pages (or custom post types)
+* Wordking via shortcode, can be used multiple times on a posts or pages (or any custom post types)
 * AJAX pagination
 * AJAX infinite loading
 * AJAX read more loading